arrowtype/type-blog/2020-12-11--robofont-tips/README.md

+# Getting the most out of RoboFont

 Type designers are lucky to have a variety of extremely-capable tools for creating new fonts.
 My favorite of these is RoboFont.

+If you’re just getting started in RoboFont, it’s very worthwhile to browse through [the docs](https://robofont.com/documentation/).
+You can take a look at user questions (and ask your own!) on the [RoboFont Forum](https://forum.robofont.com/).
+But, it can also be pretty nice to learn tips from folks who use it, so here’s a blog post with a smattering of tips for using the software to the fullest.

-I covered some of the reasons I like RoboFont in my earlier post, [Getting Started in Type](../getting-started).
+I covered some of the reasons I like RoboFont in an earlier post, [Getting Started in Type](../2020-05-01--getting-started-in-type).
 This post actually started as a section of that article, but I have since realized that I would like to add more extensions and more details.
-If you haven’t already read that article, there are lots of helpful tips there, so consider giving it a look, too!
+If you haven’t already read that article, there are lots of helpful general type design tips there, so consider giving it a look, too!

 ## Extensions I couldn’t live without